panzi/jsonlogic-c/README.md

 Limitations
 -----------

+Under some configurations locale dependant functions are used for printing numbers, and as such there might be a `,` or anything else instead of the expected `.` in decimal numbers if you set `LC_NUMERIC` to an acording locale.
+To ensure valid JSON output `LC_NUMERIC` needs to best be `C`.
+If you don't use `setlocale()` in your program this shouldn't be a problem.

+(For parsing there are enough locale independant functions available on the various operating systems for that not to be a problem, though.)

 This library's tagged pointer implementation uses the payload bits of 64 bit floating-point NaNs, i.e. only strings, arrays, and objects are heap allocated, numbers, booleans, null, and error codes are directly in the tagged pointer.